xaviv19/classroom--cities-game--2021/src/main/resources/blog/2021-08-15_population.md

  * Given there is "leonard" playing their game "together".
  <!-- SNAPSHOT status=200 -->
  * Game round should be 1.
- * "leonard" should have 1 cities.
+ * "leonard" should have 1 city.
  * "leonard" should have the "Capital" city.
  * Click on the "leonard" city "Capital"
  * You should be at the screen of a city.